rafaeltorok/WebApps/blogslist/README.md

   password: admin
   ```

-The list of blogs will be displayed on the app's UI.
+The list of blogs will be displayed on the web app's UI.

 To add a new blog, click on the `add blog` button, enter the Title, Author and blog URL on the specified fields, in a format, for example
   ```